“My experience at the Deschutes Dermatology center was very pleasing.”

 Mild acne is usually treated with over-the-counter topical medications.
 These can be bought at your local pharmacy without the need for a prescription.
 Acne products will usually contain any of the following active ingredients:

 For more severe cases of acne, dermatologists recommend one of the following for management: prescription topical antimicrobials, prescription topical retinoids, oral antibiotics, oral contraceptives, or isotretinoin.
 Anti-inflammatory cortisone injections are sometimes used for persistent, isolated acne lesions.
 If over-the-counter medications have not worked for you, contact our clinic so that we can help.
-Our providers will make an accurate assessment of your type of acne and work to create an effective, individualized plan for you.
+Our providers in Bend will make an accurate assessment of your type of acne and work to create an effective, individualized plan for you.